wakeful-answer/vigilant-journey/docs/Special-Programs.md

   images:
     - parade.jpg
   date: Sunday, October 27
+  time: 15:30 - 16:25
   venue: Arroceros Forest Park
   desc:
     - 'PARADE is a sonic performance event that will take place at different parts of the Arroceros Forest Park.
-Three artists — mizutama, Kayu Nakada, and Tadashi Yonago — will invite the audience to position themselves anywhere within the park and to produce sound in any way they can, using whatever instrument they have on hand.
-FM transmitters and radios will be supplied by the artists to willing participants who may or may not use the devices in any way they see fit.'
+Three artists — mizutama, Kayu Nakada, and Tadashi Yonago — will invite local musicians to participate in a performance which will be broadcasted via FM transmitters.
+By distributing radios to the audience and encouraging them to manipulate the device in any way they see fit, the artists aim to reaffirm the idea of listening as an active process, thereby establishing the audience as equal collaborators in this aural gestalt.'
     - 'All three artists share a DIY ethic, a fascination with electronics and aleatoric processes, and a tendency to find beauty in everyday life.
 These sensibilities are evident in this program which aims to activate the site as a sanctuary for ludic interactions.'
 -
-  title: RAMBULAN SA LAWTON UNDERPASS
+  title: RAMBULAN SA LAWTON UNDERPASS (TROUBLE AT LAWTON UNDERPASS)
   class: rambulan
   images:
     - rambulan.jpg